Visage (band): First incarnation (1978–1985)

-Although Visage's self-titled debut album had been completed for several months, it was not released until November 1980 when the band was now signed to the major label Polydor Records.
+Visage recorded their self-titled debut album at Rushent's home studio in Berkshire, but it was not released until November 1980 when the band was now signed to the major label Polydor Records.
 The band's second single, "Fade to Grey", was released at the same time.
 The single became a hit in early 1981, making the top ten in the UK Singles Chart and several other countries, and reaching no. 1 in Germany and Switzerland.
 The album also became a Top 20 hit in the UK and was certified Silver by the British Phonographic Industry.

 After further hits with the singles "Mind of a Toy" and the title track "Visage", Strange struggled to reunite the band's members again to record a second album due to their commitments with their respective bands; Ure had now joined Currie in Ultravox, Formula and Adamson with Magazine and McGeoch had joined Siouxsie and the Banshees.
-Nonetheless, in the autumn of 1981, Visage went into the studio and recorded The Anvil as a five-piece band without McGeoch and only limited guest work from Adamson.
-The album, which was named after an infamous gay nightclub in New York City, was released in March 1982 and became the band's only Top 10 hit in the UK Albums Chart, producing two top-twenty singles with "The Damned Don't Cry" and "Night Train".
+In late 1981, Visage went into the studio and recorded The Anvil as a five-piece band without McGeoch and only limited guest work from Adamson.
+The album, which was named after the infamous gay nightclub in New York City, was released in March 1982 and became the band's only Top 10 hit in the UK Albums Chart, producing two top-twenty singles with "The Damned Don't Cry" and "Night Train".
 Like their first album, The Anvil earned a Silver disc in the UK.
-Following this, Ure quit from Visage to concentrate on his work with Ultravox, who were now even more successful than Visage.
+Following this, Ure left Visage to concentrate on his work with Ultravox, who were now even more successful than Visage.
 Creative differences with Strange and Egan were also cited as reasons for his departure at the time.

 Visage were now without Ure, McGeoch and Adamson, who went on to join Nick Cave and the Bad Seeds.
-Bassist Steve Barnacle was recruited to replace Adamson, and the remaining lineup recorded the stand-alone single "Pleasure Boys", which was released in October 1982.
+Bassist Steve Barnacle was recruited to replace Adamson, and the remaining line-up recorded the stand-alone single "Pleasure Boys", which was released in October 1982.
 The single failed to prolong their string of hits and peaked just outside the UK Top 40.